When

 bread, France's bakeries also sell a whole range of other

-types of bread, including wholemeal breads (pain complet
+types of bread, including wholemeal breads (

-or pain
+or

 aux céréales),

-rye bread (pain
+rye bread (

-de seigle), sourdough bread (pain au levain),
+de seigle), sourdough bread (

-and a sweet bread called brioche.
+and a sweet bread called

 Bread